EricGebhart/EricGebhart.github.io/_posts/2020-03-15-Arch-Linux.md

 meta package and voila, all my official packages are installed.

-But then I also had packages from the AUR, my personal configuration repositories and the _xmonad-log-applet_ which needed an _autoconfig, make and make install._
+But then I also had packages from the AUR, my personal configuration repositories and the _xmonad-log-applet_ which is a good example of an old fashioned C project which needs a config, make and make install.

-And there were all the intertwined dependencies between them all.
+And then there were all the intertwined dependencies between them all.

 ## Makefiles are genius.

-As I worked on the Makefiles in my configuration repositories I realized I should have Makefiles everywhere.
-After all, this project had turned into two shell scripts with some submodules which were all other git repos.
-Each should stand on it's own.

 I made a Makefile to build/install my meta packages in [my arch-pkgs repo](http://github.com/ericgebhart/arch-pkgs), and then I made a Makefile for the top level.
 The package install script became nothing more than a menu that ran make.
 The Makefiles are as simple as can be and track all the dependencies almost like magic.
-It is, afterall, what _make_ was intended to do.
+It is, afterall, what _make_ was intended to do. _Make_ tracks dependencies and does things to keep everyone up to date when stuff changes.
 Use the right tool and things become simple.

 The install-packages script became a somewhat pretty face for the Makefile, [dialog](http://linuxcommand.org/lc3_adv_dialog.php) is many